 At the age of 25, Jessie is a six-year pro.
 The WBO junior featherweight world champion, he is one of boxing’s rising young stars.
 Before his debut, he was an amateur standout.

 Jessie is a stablemate of WBO featherweight world champion Oscar Valdez – both are managed by Frank Espinoza and trained by Manuel Robles.
 Jessie is also the younger brother, by five years, of lightweight contender Diego Magdaleno.

-In his last fight on November 5 in Las Vegas, he won the WBO title with a 12-round unanimous decision against former four-division world champion and the Boxing Writers Association of America’s “2012 Fighter of the Year” Nonito Donaire.
-The bout was one of the co-features with the Manny Pacquiao–Jessie Vargas main event.
+In his previous fight on November 5, 2016, in Las Vegas, Jessie won the WBO title with a 12-round unanimous decision against former four-division world champion and the Boxing Writers Association of America’s “2012 Fighter of the Year” Nonito Donaire.
+The bout was one of the co-features with the Manny Pacquiao vs. Jessie Vargas main event.

 Magdaleno had a huge ninth round, as he backed Donaire into the ropes with a flurry in the final minute and worked him over.
 Magdaleno landed several unanswered punches, including some hard right hands and a big left as the round wore down.

 But Donaire came out strong in the 10th round and hurt Magdaleno early with a right hand….